locuslab/chatllm-vscode/README.md

 # chatllm-vscode README

 ChatLLM is a VSCode extension for interacting with LLM APIs in a flexible and long-form manner.
-Although there are no shortage of "talk with ChatGPT"-type VSCode extensions, my feeling is that all of these encourage the wrong form of interaction.
-In my experience, the best use of chatbots are not as single "one-off" interactions, but as long-form projects that build a system over a long period of time and long context (of course limited to the context of the underlying model, but these are expanding rapidly).

-ChatLLM is an extremely simple extension that provides an easy way to accomplish this.
-It is basically a thin wrapper over the already-present notebook interface contained in VSCode, to let you talk with an LLM as a (saveable, long-history) notebook.
+It leverages the VSCode notebook support to do so, creating a new type of notebook (.chatllm) files where you can interact with an (API-based) LLM system over a long document.

+## Motivation

+For the most part, I think that people are using LLMs suboptimally, especially as far as integration into IDEs goes.
+There are no shortage of "talk to ChatGPT"-type plugins for VSCode, and GitHub Co-pilot has chat functionality too, but these methods all seem to prioritize short-term one-off questions and code generation rather than long form interaction.

+In my experience, the best way to leverage LLMs (for most tasks, but very much thinking of coding as the primary example) is via long-form interaction, thinking of chat logs as "projects" that evolve over long periods of time.
+But at the same time, most public interfaces for LLMs are set up quite badly for this: many can't handle long projects at all (they fail to handle truncation, etc), and even the ChatGPT interface, which I usually would up using before, gets extremely laggy as you build a long chat.

+Fortunately, the IDE we're virtually all using already has a perfectly good interface to accomplish this goal, the notebook interface.
+I'm writing this as a VSCode plugin instead of e.g. a Jupyter notebook cell magic, (which does also exist incidentally), largely because I want to do development inside an actual IDE.
+And while it might make sense to embed these into Jupyter notebooks with an actual Python kernel, in practice I _don't_ want most development work to happen in a notebook, and would rather have a more specific interface that _only_ handles LLMs.

-## Features
+## Installation and setup

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.